MatterMiners/lapis/docs/source/topics/concept.rst

 Job Generator
 ~~~~~~~~~~~~~

-The Job Generator works on the job input files.
+The Job Generator processes any job input files.
 It takes care to
 translate time-based characteristics of the :term:`jobs <Job>` into simulation
 time.
 For this the timestamp of the first :term:`job` of each job input file is
 taken as the ``base`` timestamp, resulting in a time value of ``0`` for the